home-assistant/home-assistant.io/source/_integrations/music_assistant.markdown

   - **Example**: `artist`
 - **Data attribute**: `favorite`
   - **Optional**: Yes.
-  - **Description**: When selected only items marked as favorites will be returned.
+  - **Description**: When selected, only items marked as favorites will be returned.
   - **Example**: `false`
 - **Data attribute**: `limit`
   - **Optional**: Yes.